What do we tell the Children?

 Click here for crafts and activities we have done with children at BUC

-Click here for lots of Easter crafts and other activities for Easter on the SA UCA’s Mission Resourcing Children’s Ministry site.
+Click here for lots of Lent and Easter crafts and other activities for Easter on the SA UCA’s Lent and Easter, 2018 Ministry Resources site.

 * Sharing the Easter Faith with Children by Carolyn C Brown, Abingdon Press 2005.
 Available from MediaCom Education Inc